Marcantonio Raimondi: Early years

 Marcantonio's date of birth is unknown, but was by 1482 at the latest.
 He was possibly born in Argine, near Bologna, Italy, where he is assumed to have grown up.
 He trained in the workshop of the leading goldsmith and painter in Bologna, Francesco Francia.
 Vasari claimed that Marcantonio quickly demonstrated more aptitude than Francia, and started designing and producing fashionable waist-buckles (among other items) in niello (engraved metal which is filled in with alloy in a contrasting colour).
 This is doubted, however, by Arthur Mayger Hind, who sees no evidence of a background in niello technique in his early engravings.

 No paintings produced by Marcantonio are known or documented, although some drawings survive.
 His first dated engraving, Pyramus and Thisbe, comes from 1505, although a number of undated works come from the years before this.
-From 1505-11, Marcantonio engraved about 80 pieces, with a wide variety of subject matter, from pagan mythology, to religious scenes.
+From 1505 to 1511, Marcantonio engraved about 80 pieces, with a wide variety of subject matter, from pagan mythology, to religious scenes.
 His early works use his own compositions, combining elements from Francia and other North Italian artists, and like all Italian printmakers in these years he was strongly affected by the enormously accomplished prints of Dürer, which were widely distributed in Italy.
 Like other printmakers such as Giulio Campagnola, he borrowed elements of Dürer's landscapes in a cut and paste fashion, and also borrowed from his technique.
 Dürer was in Bologna in 1506, as was Michelangelo, and he may have met one or both of them.